MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

     > [!div class="mx-imgBorder"]
     > ![Select file content.](media/flow-select-file-content-2.png "Select file content")

 1. In the successive actions, you can use any columns and tables extracted by the AI Builder model.
-For example, let's say that our model is trained to extract the *Invoice Id* and the *Total Amount* values, and we want to post those to a Microsoft Teams channel.
+For example, let's say that our model is trained to extract the *Invoice Id* and the *Total Amount* values, and we want to post these values to a Microsoft Teams channel.
 Just add the **Post a message to Teams** action, and then select your columns from the list of tokens.

     > [!NOTE]
     >